If satisfied employees are the glue that binds the company, employee surveys are an essential ingredient for that bond.

-Employee engagement is one of the most important things.
-According to a survey, about 90% of leaders believe employee engagement has some impact on the success of a business.
 For employees to be engaged, they need to feel like they’re part of a team.
 In a big organization, where the leaders may rarely ever get to meet those lower on the hierarchy, this is tough.
-There is no getting around that.

 First impressions last.
 This is an interview tip given often to job applicants.
-It is, however, equally relevant in the employee onboarding process.
-Any company that takes onboarding seriously must conduct an onboarding survey.
+It is, however, equally relevant to the employee onboarding process.
+Any company that takes onboarding seriously must ask onboarding survey questions to a new hire.

-According to a study by Harvard Business Review, 33% of job starters look for a new job within six months of starting.
-That’s not a very encouraging statistic.
-Onboarding has a big influence on an employee’s mindset towards an organization.
+According to a study by Harvard Business Review, 33% of employees look for a new job within six months of starting.
+Not a very encouraging statistic!
+To put it another way, onboarding has an undeniable impact on an employee’s mindset towards a company.
 Sometimes it even determines if they stay or leave.

 🚫 Hammers don’t build houses 🔨

 — Culture Amp (@CultureAmp) May 21, 2019